Julia-Cassemiro/Julia-Cassemiro/README.md

 I started my studies alone at home with my father's computer, and now I'm a student at College 42, down there I left a paragraph about this incredible and futuristic school!

 - 👽 I’m currently study at 42 ...
-- ✨ I'm studying IA and Data Science at Let's Code
+- ✨ I'm studying AI and Data Science at Let's Code
 - 🤔 Any questions?
 You can call me! ...
 - 📫 my email: jg-cassemiro@hotmail.com